divyakasa-09/SQLEase/README.md

 ## Takeaways
 - Learned to integrate LLMs with databases for natural language processing.
-- Developed expertise in using Databricks and Snowflake for scalable data management.
+- Developed expertise in using Databricks  for scalable data management.
 - Implemented dynamic visualizations, user authentication, and robust error handling.
 - Deployed a secure, scalable application leveraging AWS cloud infrastructure.